pouyaesm/signed-community-detection/README.md

 This package is a tool for community detection and evaluation in signed and weighted networks.
 This is an implementation of [our paper on community detection](https://www.nature.com/articles/srep14339), which extends [Constant Potts Model](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.84.016114) (CPM) objective function optimized using [Louvain algorithm](https://arxiv.org/abs/0803.0476), and uses the extended [Map Equation](http://www.pnas.org/content/105/4/1118) for signed networks to find the scale parameter of CPM.
- Quality of arbitrary communities can be evaluated using the Map Equation as a more robust variant of Modularity; see this [experimental](https://arxiv.org/abs/0908.1062) and [theoretical](https://arxiv.org/abs/1402.4385) results.
+ Quality of arbitrary partitions can be evaluated using the Map Equation as a more robust variant of Modularity; see this [experimental](https://arxiv.org/abs/0908.1062) and [theoretical](https://arxiv.org/abs/1402.4385) results.

 ## Installation

+To build the jar file, install [Apache Maven](https://maven.apache.org/download.cgi), then run `mvn package` in the root directory of project.
-Download the jar file from [here (v1.0.0, 188kb)](http://goo.gl/kEfwXo).
+You can also download the jar file from [here (v1.1.0, 176kb)](https://bit.ly/3qMiHJJ).

 Start using the program by running `java -jar <filename> -h`.

-This project is developed as a maven project.
-Run `mvn package` to build the jar file.

 ## Community detection

-Input graph format is required to be:
+Format of input graph should be:
 ```
 id1     id2     weight
 ...
 ```
-where each line represents a link from `id1` to `id2`; graph is considered undirected by default.
+where each line represents a link from node `id1` to `id2`; graph is considered undirected by default.

 To detect the communities of `graph.txt`, run the command below: